Who we are, who we were,

 decades of war (between both nations and families), and filled with

-Western and Middle Marches at the time of the migration to Ulster.
+living in the Western and Middle Marches at the time of the migration

-Hendersons in the border regions of Liddesdale and Eskdale.
-They were a minor
+places Hendersons in the border regions of Liddesdale and Eskdale.
+They

-enough family or riding clan, however, that Hendersons are not much mentioned
+were a minor enough family or riding clan, however, that Hendersons are

 Castle in Fifeshire.
 The closest connection I can find between the